jameelmoses/acf-flexible-content-preview/readme.txt

 1. See how Flexible Content Preview for Advanced Custom Fields improves the ACF flexible content field's layouts dropdown.

 == Changelog ==

+= 1.0.5 =
+*Release Date - 26 May 2021*

+* preview image not displaying when block name starts with a number.
+Thanks @QueroBartK!

 = 1.0.4 =
 *Release Date - 18 Aug 2020*